Home

 Some participants are older people and have suffered a stroke or severe arthritis, while others are born with disabling conditions that leaves them paraplegics or double amputees.

-Yet thanks to the programs of World Wheelchair Sports, these individuals can experience the thrill of athletic competition, or the freedom to enjoy recreational activities in a more relaxed environment.
+Yet thanks to the programs of WWS, these individuals can experience the thrill of athletic competition, or the freedom to enjoy recreational activities in a more relaxed environment.

-This article was written by Stephen Michael Kerr, publisher of Adaptive Sports & Recreation, a free ezine devoted to sports and recreation for the disabled.
-To read previous issues, click here.
+This article was written by Stephen Michael Kerr, publisher of Adaptive Sports & Recreation.

 More Wheelchair Sports Resources